Mutual Funds

 - If schemes in the same category of different mutual funds are available, should one choose a scheme with lower NAV?

-- What is STT?
+- What is meant by the Secondary Market?